The Case for Villains.

 Lestat de Lioncourt

-Depending on whose story you’re hearing, Lestat is very often cast as the villain—and to be fair, he can be vain, selfish, reckless, and cruel.
+Depending on whose story you’re hearing, Lestat is very often cast as the villain — and to be fair, he can be vain, selfish, reckless, and cruel.
 But that version of him is rarely the whole truth.
-Lestat is not a good man, exactly, but neither is he the monster others sometimes make him out to be; he is passionate, extravagant, deeply feeling, and far more human than his worst moments suggest.
+His emotions and affection run deep and he's far more human than his worst moments suggest.

 • Joker